bjoerne2/jsfiddle-docs-alpha/docs/basic/introduction.rst

 the first version may change it by clicking on the button :menuselection:`Set as Base`.

-It is considered a good practice to use base version for :ref:`embedded fiddles <embedding>`.
+It is considered a good practice to use the base version for :ref:`embedded fiddles <embedding>`.
 Author can fix the error and "update" the example on the page without accessing the article's code.